pryoung/papers/2022_venus/README.md

 # Paper: Young & Viall, Scattered light in EIS and AIA datasets

-The article "Scattered light in the Hinode/EIS and SDO/AIA instruments measured from the 2012 Venus transit" by Peter R. Young & Nicholeen M. Viall was accepted for publication in the Astrophysical Journal in July 2022.
+The article "Scattered light in the Hinode/EIS and SDO/AIA instruments measured from the 2012 Venus transit" by Peter R. Young & Nicholeen M. Viall was published in ApJ in 2002 (ApJ, 938, 27).
 This repository contains files used for data analysis and generating figures.
 All software are written in IDL.
 The EIS and AIA Solarsoft libraries are required.

+See below for software related to the follow-up paper (Young, Kittrell & Viall) that provides scattered light formulae for the AIA channels 131, 171, 193, 211 and 335.

 ## AIA data analysis